pojesh/skript/README.md

 ### 1. Download and Install
 - Go to the [GitHub Releases](https://github.com/pojesh/skript/releases) page.
 - Download the latest `.msi` installer package for skript.
-- Double-click the `.msi` file and follow the prompts to complete installation.
+- Double-click the `.msi` file and allow admin priviledges to complete installation.
+- Admin priviledges are required to add ```skript``` to your PATH.

 ### 2. Launch skript
 - Open any terminal (Windows Terminal, Command Prompt, or PowerShell).